snapmoo/snapmoo/README.md

 <br>
 <br>
 <h2>Overview</h2>
-<p1>SnapMoo is an application that can help farmers, especially cattle, to detect Foot and Mouth Disease (FMD), and provide appropriate treatment advice.
+<p1>SnapMoo is an application that can help breeders, especially cattle, to detect Foot and Mouth Disease (FMD), and provide appropriate treatment advice.
 This application contains information about FMD, a scan feature for FMD classification, and also suggestions for proper and fast treatment via mobile phone.</p1>